bubbletok/Doxygen2Drawio/README.md

 2. Run **doxygen2drawio.py**
 3. See drawio folder

+You can change bWithType variable to false not to show return type.

 You can just drag & drop the .drawio file to the drawio

 ## Results